sunmiao0301/berkeley-cs61b-data-structures/README.md

 ##### Install the Extension Pack for Java

+##### I am confused about this part and I will try it again to find the best practices

-- create a Java project folder and change the setting.json in explorer to this
+- ~~create a Java project folder and change the setting.json in explorer to this~~

   ```json
   {